alexfernandez/alexfernandez.github.io/2017/origins-language.md

 This allows listeners to distinguish a double-consonant word _KK_ from two single-consonant words in succession _K-K_.

-We will use the symbol Ø
+We will use the italic _Ə_
 ([uppercase schwa](https://en.wikipedia.org/wiki/%C6%8F))
 to represent a vocalic separator.
-Biconsonant syllables will therefore be rendered as _KØK_.
+Biconsonant syllables will therefore be rendered as _KƏK_.
 The evolution so far can be represented as:

-> K → KØK
+> K → KƏK

-In practice, Ø can be a neutral vowel or [schwa](https://en.wikipedia.org/wiki/Schwa).
+In practice, Ə can be a neutral vowel or [schwa](https://en.wikipedia.org/wiki/Schwa).
 It can also be a more definite vowel sound, either automatically assigned by